Lowellcross/Encoder-Decoder/README.md

 ]
 and click it, and this will take you to all of the files.

 The file MAIN.PY is the  only file that you need to download to run the program in a Pycharm IDE.
-I tested  this program in Jupyter  Notebook and it appears to run there without problems.
+I used Pycharm as my  IDE for this project.
+I tested  this program in Jupyter  Notebook, as well,  and it appears to run there without problems.

 For  my future plans for this site I am including information for creating the Codespace which is still under development.